Understanding the Risks of Pulmonary Arterial Hypertension

 Raynaud’s phenomenon

-A condition in which small blood vessels in the hands and toes spasm in the cold
+Small blood vessels in the hands and toes spasm in the cold

 Cutaneous telangiectasias